Former Taiwan president Ma leaves for China, likely to meet Xi

-TAIPEI, April 1 (Reuters) - Former Taiwan president Ma Ying-jeou left on Monday for an 11-day trip to China where he is expected next week to have his second meeting with Chinese President Xi Jinping, at a time of simmering tensions across the Taiwan Strait.
+TAIPEI, April 1 (Reuters) - Former Taiwan president Ma Ying-jeou left on Monday for an 11-day trip to China where he is expected next week to meet Chinese President Xi Jinping for the second time, amid simmering tensions across the Taiwan Strait.

 Ma, president from 2008 to 2016, last year became the first former Taiwanese leader to visit China.
 Since the defeated Republic of China government fled to Taiwan in 1949 after losing a civil war to Mao Zedong's communists, no serving Taiwanese leader has visited China.

-China considers democratically-governed Taiwan its own territory, and has ramped up military and political pressure to assert those claims.
+China considers democratically governed Taiwan its own territory and has ramped up military and political pressure to reinforce that claim.

+On Monday, Ma arrived in the southern Chinese technology hub of Shenzhen, where he met with China's Taiwan Affairs Office head Song Tao, the official Xinhua news agency said.

+Both sides of the Taiwan Strait should "strengthen exchanges and cooperation in various fields, especially among young people, to push forward the development of cross-Straits relations," Xinhua cited Ma as saying.

 Ma met Xi in Singapore in late 2015 for a landmark summit shortly before the current Taiwan president, Tsai Ing-wen, won election.